wpendl99/.github/profile/javascript/introduction/introduction.md

 ## Code delimiters

 While not technically required in most cases, it is considered good form to end JavaScript statements with a semicolon (`;`).
-Code blocks, and their resulting scope, are defined with curly braces (`{`, `}`).
+Code blocks, and their resulting scope, are defined with curly braces (`{ }`).

 ## Playgrounds

 Before we go any further we need a way for you to write and run JavaScript yourself.
 There are lots of ways to do this, but a few methods are commonly used.
 The following list, in increasing complexity, describes each method.

 1. Use an online sandbox like [CodePen](https://codepen.io).
 With CodePen you can write whatever JavaScript you would like and immediately see the results.
-Make sure you display the CodePen's Console window if your JavaScript is using the log function.
+Make sure you display the CodePen's Console window if your JavaScript is using the console.log function.

    ![Browser Debugger](codePenJavaScriptDebugger.png)